Daxxn/LightDrum/README.md

 ### Output
 - 8 Individual LED String Channels
 - 1 Amp Rating per Channel
+- DMX (RS-485) Interface

 ## Input
 - 1/8" jack Audio
 - XLR Balanced Audio
 - MIDI
+- DMX (RS-485) Interface

 ## PWM channels

 The 8 individual RGB channels are controlled with 3 [PCA9634.](https://www.nxp.com/docs/en/data-sheet/PCA9634.pdf) Providing 8-bit PWM steps per channel with overall brightness and multiplexing.

+## Bulk Lighting

+The new automitive ECU connector has allowed for more pins, hense, some extra features.
+This includes 3 linear LED drivers for white COB LEDs.
+These are very bright and can either be controlled through the user interface, MIDI, or audio.

 ## Power Management